 This program prepares students to compete in the global marketplace by helping them develop the vision to recognize international marketing opportunities, analyze threats from foreign competitors, and develop effective business strategies.
 In today’s economy, these are needed skills for managers in an increasing number of globally aware companies.
 To ensure students have an edge, this program includes a focus on cross-cultural skills through foreign language and overseas travel requirements.

-Students majoring in international business will complete the degree requirements for the Bachelor of Arts (B.A.) in International Business.
+Students majoring in international business will complete the degree requirements for the Bachelor of Science in Business Administration (B.S.B.A.) in International Business.

-Major Requirements: To earn a Bachelor of Arts (B.A.) in International Business, students must complete 22 business and economics courses.
-This includes: 10 core courses (in introductory accounting, economics, management, business law, and ethics); 3 international business concentration courses (international business, international marketing, and international finance); 3 Math/Computer Science/Statistics courses; and 1 international business elective.
+Major Requirements: To earn a Bachelor of Science in Business Administration (B.S.B.A.) in International Business, students must complete 22 business and economics courses.
+This includes: 11 core courses (in introductory accounting, economics, management, business law, and ethics); 4 international business concentration courses (international business, international marketing, international finance, and international business elective); 4 Math/Computer Science/Statistics courses; and 3 business electives.

 Additionally, all international business majors must complete a minor in a modern language and an overseas experience, described below.